tldr-pages/tldr/pages/common/bgpgrep.md

 `bgpgrep {{master6.mrt}}`

-- Output all routes received from a specific peer, determined by the AS number:
+- Output all routes received from a specific peer, determined by the peer's AS number:

 `bgpgrep {{master4.mrt}} -peer {{64498}}`